 - Identify if you have a molar pregnancy.

-- Evaluate the chances of chromosomal disorder of your babies such as Down’s syndrome and trisomy 18.
+- Evaluate the chances of chromosomal disorders of your babies such as Down’s syndrome and trisomy 18.

 - Detect certain types of cancers like germ cell cancers, liver cancer, or cancer of the pancreas.
 The test is done in combination with an alpha-fetoprotein test.